buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 The first created by Atmos, with the help of Ljust, and the intervention of Calicante, was **Gradh**, Patron of Humanity (and all sentient races), the one who would defend Earth from external creatures and from other Patrons.
 Gradh embodies within himself the dualism of the two Patrons of Genesis, the innate instinct for protection, defense, and care typical of Ljust and the instinct for vengeance, violence, and fury of Calicante.

 He throws himself courageously into battles, attacks the enemy without fear, protects the weaker, defends life but is not afraid to travel the path of the most destructive vengeance against those who exploit and destroy lives without reason.
 Gradh loves to mingle among people and live with them, like them.
-He doesn't feel completely at ease in the pantheon with the other Patrons nor among common people, he is Human among Patrons and Patron among Humans.
+He doesn' \*\*t feel completely at ease in the pantheon with the other Patrons nor among common people, he is Human among Patrons and Patron among Humans.
 Passionate and gentle, he is the Patron who most cares about the fate of our planet and its creatures.
 Gradh is the Patron who protects us from the Patrons, perhaps the only true son of Earth and the Patrons of Genesis.

 The tongues of divine energies were too intense, chaotic, and pure for Atmos to govern them alone to shape the Patrons.
 Using the raw power of the Patrons of Genesis, he created other Patrons, the second coming, each influenced differently by Calicante or Ljust.
 These Patrons turned out to be less perfect and divine than his intentions, more imperfect and *human* as they originated from the emotions, uncontrollable and pure, of the Patrons of Genesis.
 These new Patrons shape wills, found kingdoms, command in the shadows the pawns who dare to ask for their favors.